larastudio/stedding/README.md

 # Stedding
-Stedding is a minimalistic LEMP Stack setup for Laravel *in progress*.
-It facilitates the setting up of Laravel apps on a well prepared server using Ansible Playbooks.
+Stedding is a minimalistic LEMP Stack setup for [Laravel PHP](https://laravel.com/) *in progress*.
+It facilitates the setting up of Laravel apps on a well prepared server using Ansible Playbooks on a [Ubuntu](https://www.ubuntu.com/) server.
 It provisions your VPS with all the tools necessary to run your Laravel PHP application with ease.

 ## Note
 Again, this is still a work in progress.
 So use it wisely and backup when possible.
 Better still to test on a barebone server and send in pull requests :)